builtforme/CodeBnb/README.md

 `ADD_CANDIDATE_AUTHORIZATION_CODE` - Any secret that needs to be provided in order to add a candidate to the list of permitted candidates.

+`EMAIL_FROM` - The email address used as the sender for email-based notifications.

+`REVOCATION_NOTIFICATION_RECEPIENT` - Email address to receive notifications when a candidate's access is revoked.

 ### AWS API Gateway Setup
 Configure a new API Gateway with two resources: